vplesko/OrbLang/docs/pages/advanced_concepts_type_and_value_inspection.md

 ## `lenOf`

 The `lenOf` special form can be used to get the number of elements in an array, a tuple, a data type, or a `raw` value.
-It can be used either on a type or value of that type.
+It can be used either on a type or a value of that type.

 Alternatively, it can get the length of an evaluated string value, including the null character at the end.